Data protection

 We have integrated Instagram functions on our website.
 Instagram is a social media platform of the company Instagram

 LLC, 1601 Willow Rd, Menlo Park CA 94025, USA.
-Instagram has been a subsidiary of Meta Platforms Inc. since 2012. and belongs to the
+Instagram has been a subsidiary of Meta Platforms Inc. since 2012 and is one of the

 Facebook products.
 Embedding Instagram content on our website is called embedding.
-This enables us to offer you content such as
+This allows us to show you content such as

-Show buttons, photos or videos from Instagram directly on our website.
-When you access web pages on our website that contain a
+buttons, photos or videos from Instagram directly on our website.
+When you visit web pages on our website that have an

-Instagram function, data is transmitted to Instagram, stored and processed.
+Instagram function integrated, data is transmitted to Instagram, stored and processed.
 Instagram uses the same systems and technologies as Facebook.
 Your data is therefore processed across all Facebook companies.

-In the following, we would like to give you a more detailed insight into why Instagram collects data, what data it is and how you can use it.
+In the following, we want to give you a more detailed insight into why Instagram collects data, what data is involved and how you can largely control

-control data processing to a large extent.
-Since Instagram is part of Meta Platforms Inc. we obtain our information from the Instagram guidelines on the one hand, but also from the meta privacy policy itself on the other.
+data processing.
+Since Instagram belongs to Meta Platforms Inc., we obtain our information from the Instagram guidelines on the one hand, but also from the Meta privacy policy itself on the other.

 How long and where is the data stored?